 Feeders (professionals and parents) need to know how to observe the infant’s physiology and behaviors throughout a feeding, so that they can understand the communication of the infant during feeding.
 Since every experience (both pleasant and unpleasant) is influencing the brain development (and therefore learning) of the infant, feeders must have a shared “vocabulary” of understanding the sometimes subtle indications related to how the feeding is going.
 Research shows us that parents need professional guidance to know what to look for, and how to respond to help their infant in times of distress.
 (Thoyre, et al, 2016) SOFFI TM Method teaches professionals how to recognize, and how to teach parents to look for, infant behaviors that indicate a readiness to engage, or a need to provide a break and to provide additional supports, during a feeding.
 The SOFFI TM Algorithm provides a structured pathway to follow, to encourage the ongoing assessment of infant physiology and behaviors.

 Conscious, knowledgeable decisions on the part of the feeder support immediate and long-term enjoyment of food

-SOFFI SM uses the SOFFI SM Algorithm to identify the critical decision-points during a feeding that every feeder needs to consider.
+SOFFI TM uses the SOFFI TM Algorithm to identify the critical decision-points during a feeding that every feeder needs to consider.
 This Algorithm connects the understanding of how to interpret infant physiology and behaviors to a consistent response from the caregivers.
 This consistency is related to the final assumption.